cradu-godaddy/serializer/doc/reference/annotations.rst

 property.
 If this is not defined, the property will be translated from camel-case to a lower-cased underscored name, e.g. camelCase -> camel_case.

-Note that this annotation is not used when you're using any other naming strategy than the default configuration (which includes the ``SerializedNameAnnotationStrategy``).
+Note that this annotation is not used when you're using any other naming stategy than the default configuration (which includes the ``SerializedNameAnnotationStrategy``).
 In order to re-enable the annotation, you will need to wrap your custom strategy with the ``SerializedNameAnnotationStrategy``.